DSR-RHIT/me447-visualizing-data/cm/cm902-software-studio.md

 ## setup correspondence

-We will place a correspondence fuile in the reports folder for the two of us to correspond about the portfolio.
+We will place a correspondence file in the reports folder for the two of us to correspond about the portfolio.

 Create a correspondence Rmd script just like we did above for the reading response.